UnitedEffects/ueauth/README.md

         * reg
         * invites
         * etc
-    * test notifications and client-credentials
-    * test token endpoint with client-credential generation
     * nice to haves
         * Can I use an array for aud yet?
         * Can I use the redirectURI from the client to populate aud if jwt is requested explicitly?
 Would then be able to add jwt format request back...